Manu343726/cmakepp/oo-cmake-pull-request.md

 ENDIF()
 ```

-Is exactly the same `CMakeLists.txt` from the original library, just adding a couple of toggles to make it work with biicode.
+It's exactly the same `CMakeLists.txt` from the original library, just adding a couple of toggles to make it work with biicode.
 To use Box2D, you only have to `#include` it in your C/C++ code, biicode does everything else (Download, setup build, etc).
 [Check our docs](http://docs.biicode.com/) for more info.

 Since version 2.0 we support dependency management of CMake scripts, via `include()` directives.
 Your library was very useful to me, so I created a block to deploy and reuse it easily across all my biicode blocks.
 Now I'm able to use your library inside my biicode `CMakeLists.txt` files just doing `include(manu343726/oo-cmake/oo-cmake)`.